History and Experience. 80-plus-years of leadership.

 Our Programs.
 A thematic focus — sustainability and the environment; arts and social change; language and cultural discovery; leadership training; or peace, politics, and human rights

 Intercultural Learning and Cross-Cultural Communication.
-A long tradition of building skills in intercultural learning and cross-cultural communication through immersive activities that promote language acquisition as well as cross-cultural empathy, flexibility, resilience, and efficacy
+A long tradition of building skills through activities that promote language acquisition, cross-cultural empathy, flexibility, resilience, and efficacy.

 Homestays.
-Homestays and/or other immersive community experiences designed to provide meaningful and firsthand experience living in another culture
+Immersive community experiences designed to provide meaningful and firsthand experience living in another culture

 A Commitment to Maximizing Health and Safety.
-A strong focus on health, safety, and security.
-Programs follow a comprehensive structure designed to maximize the well-being of all participants while they engage with the host culture and local communities.
+A focus on health, safety, and security.

 Enduring Partnerships with Organizations Nationwide.
-Longstanding and deeply rooted relationships with Experiment partner organizations, alumni, and donors — who believe in us and what we do — facilitate access to Experiment programs and support for a diversity of participants.
+Longstanding and deeply rooted relationships with The Experiment’s partner organizations, alumni, and donors.

 Small and Diverse Groups.
-Small and diverse participant groups — typically composed of two adult group leaders and 15 participants from very different geographic, racial, ethnic, and socioeconomic backgrounds
+Typically composed of two adult group leaders and 15 participants from very different geographic, racial, ethnic, and socioeconomic backgrounds.

 The Experiment is committed to diversity.
 In 2016, The Experiment awarded $2.4 million in scholarship funding to 76% percent of our participants.
 We work with approximately 60 partner organizations to recruit diverse participants.